niallpaterson/mk-js-webapp/README.md

 # mk-js-webapp or Make javascript web application

 A zsh script that generates javascript web application templates.
-Initialises a git repository and installs jest (and babel-jest) and eslint using airbnb's guidelines by default.
-Also writes a settings.yml file which is used to autopopulate github repository labels.
+Initialises a git repository, installs jest with babel-jest, and installs eslint using airbnb's guidelines by default.
+Also creates a settings.yml file used to autopopulate github repository labels.

 ## Installation

 To run the script you must have yarn installed.
 If not, install with homebrew:

->> brew install yarn
+> brew install yarn

 To run the script you must modify the script's run permissions.
 Navigate to the mk-js-webapp directory and exectue:

->> chmod -x ./mk-js-webapp.zsh
+> chmod -x ./mk-js-webapp.zsh

 The script folder should be placed in the directory that you desire templates to be built into.